 Today we would love to talk about the solar farm investment.

-As the solar energy has grown exponentially, so too has demand for land to house larger and larger solar arrays.
-Projects have expanded massively in terms of scale and this has necessitated a push beyond the usual residential and commercial spaces for solar power companies across the country.
+As solar energy has grown exponentially, so too has demand for land to house larger and larger solar arrays.
+Projects have expanded massively in terms of scale, and this has necessitated a push beyond the usual residential and commercial spaces for solar power companies across the country.
 With the increased demand for space and increased investment in the renewable energy sector looking set to continue, there are unique opportunities for landowners to use these developments to their advantage.
 Solar farms have been a big part of the global solar expansion, but how exactly do they turn a profit for the landowners?

 #1 – Amount of Land (solar farm)